outeredge/dredger/README.md

   install	- Run install scripts (i.e. composer)
 ```

+#### Custom Arguments
+To pass custom arguments to a command that supports it in the Makefile, use the ARGS syntax like so:

+`$ dredger ARGS="-e APPLICATION_ENV=staging" run`

 ## Extending

 Add your own commands by creating a `Makefile.local` in your repositories root folder (i.e.):